devsunny/jscaffold/README.md

 The front-end template is based on  SB Admin v2.0 rewritten in AngularJS (https://github.com/start-angular/sb-admin-angular); it has embedded Jetty as HTTP engine and H2 in memory database configured.

-The jScaffold can generate testing as well, see the following example.
+The jScaffold can generate testing data as well, see the following example.

 ## Examples